numpy/numpy/doc/source/dev/howto-docs.rst

 **It takes three steps to complete the documentation process**:

-1. writing the comment blocks
+1. Writing the comment blocks
 -----------------------------

 Although there is still no commenting style set to follow, the Javadoc